veeva/vsdk-object-sample/README.md

 The  **VPKs need to be deployed to your vault**  prior to debugging these use cases:

 1. Clone or download the sample Maven project [vSDK Object Sample project](https://github.com/veeva/vsdk-object-sample) from GitHub.
-2. Run through the [Getting Started](https://developer.veevavault.com/sdk/#Getting_Started) guide to setup your deployment environment.
+2. Run through the [Getting Started](https://developer.veevavault.com/sdk/#Getting_Started) guide to set up your deployment environment.
 3. Log in to your vault and navigate to **Admin > Deployment > Inbound Packages** and click **Import**:

     > Deploy Object Action code:  Select the **\deploy-vpk\code\vsdk-object-sample-action-code.vpk** file.